 A Danish physicist named Neil Bohr in 1913 proposed the Bohr atomic model.
 He modified the problems and drawbacks associated with Rutherford’s model of an atom.
 Bohr’s model of the atom can be described as follows:

-• Each energy level is associated with a fixed amount of energy, the shell nearest to the nucleus having minimum energy and the shell farthest from the nucleus having the maximum energy.
+- Each energy level is associated with a fixed amount of energy, with the shell nearest to the nucleus having minimum energy and the shell farthest from the nucleus having the maximum energy.

-• There is no change in the energy of electrons as long as they keep revolving in the same energy level, and the atom remains stable.
+- There is no change in the energy of electrons as long as they keep revolving at the same energy level, and the atom remains stable.

 Atomic Number